kubeflow/katib/README.md

 A `Worker` refers to a process responsible for evaluating a `Trial` and calculating its objective value.

 The worker kind can be [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) which is a non distributed execution, [Kubeflow TFJob](https://www.kubeflow.org/docs/guides/components/tftraining/) or [Kubeflow PyTorchJob](https://www.kubeflow.org/docs/guides/components/pytorch/) which are distributed executions.
-Thus Katib supports multiple frameworks with the help of different job kinds.
+Thus, Katib supports multiple frameworks with the help of different job kinds.